e3w2q/Pangaea-keyboard/build_guide_en.md

 <img src="images/DSCF8719.jpg" alt="-" style="zoom: 33%;" />

 Also secure the bottom plate and the feet supporting the ProMicro with M2 3mm screws.
 Fix two places from the bottom of the bottom plate with M2 3mm screws.

-Join the right hand side in the same manner.
+Assemble the right hand side in the same manner.

 <img src="images/DSCF8720.jpg" alt="-" style="zoom: 33%;" />